-In Sea Lords, counters represent the players' naval forces, and are used as markers or chits.
-The Counter Guide (found either on the map or on a separate card) gives a full pictorial list of all the counters.
+The Counter Guide (found either in the general Charts & Tables booklet or on a separate card) gives a full pictorial list of the types of counters.
 Section 3.0 explains the use of the primary pieces: Squadrons, Flotillas, and Leaders.
 Another set of important pieces, Auxiliaries, are explained in 6.0.
 Markers are explained in the rules pertaining to their use.